 Simone is an Essex-based theatre-maker and mezzo-soprano passionate about celebrating and sharing wonderful work that respects, reflects and affects the world we live in.

-As a theatre-maker, 2019/20 saw the release of her short film for the English National Opera, What Do You Hope For?, exploring what it means to protest for the colour of your skin; and the premiere of her “wild, witty… and painfully perceptive” (The Stage) and “fierce, fearless and cerebral” (The Guardian) debut play with Cassiopeia Berkeley-Agyepong Shuck ‘n’ Jive at the Soho Theatre; and a successful short tour of her all-singing, all-dancing Il barbiere di Siviglia for Devon Opera.
-Next, she looks forward to writing the libretto for the Royal Opera House and Visualise’s immersive trap-opera experience mobilising us against the climate crisis, Munkination; working as Annabel Arden’s associate director on a new flagship production for Opera North; directing educational works for The Guildhall School of Music and Drama and The Cramphorn Studio; and developing Two Woman Show with Daisy Brown, and How They See Us with Gweneth Ann Rand and Allyson Devenish.
+As a theatre-maker, 2019/20 saw the release of her short film for the English National Opera, What Do You Hope For?, exploring what it means to protest for the colour of your skin; the premiere of her “wild, witty… and painfully perceptive” (The Stage) and “fierce, fearless and cerebral” (The Guardian) debut play with Cassiopeia Berkeley-Agyepong Shuck ‘n’ Jive at the Soho Theatre; and a successful short tour of her all-singing, all-dancing Il barbiere di Siviglia for Devon Opera.
+Next, she looks forward to writing the libretto for the Royal Opera House and Visualise’s immersive trap-opera experience mobilising us against the climate crisis, Munkination; working as Annabel Arden’s associate director on a new flagship production for Opera North; and directing educational works for The Guildhall School of Music and Drama and The Cramphorn Studio.
 She is an accomplished staff director who has assisted and directed covers for Glyndebourne Festival Opera and English National Opera, and refit shows on tour.